gocept/gocept.fssyncz2/README.rst

 gocept.fssyncz2
 ===============

+**Please note: We do no longer actively support this package.
+If you still need it, please drop us a note, we can either transfer the repository or support you on a paid basis.**

 This package provides Zope2 integration of zope.fssync/zope.app.fssync, that is, the ability to dump and restore ZODB content to the filesystem (To that end, it provides synchronisers for OFS folders and the like, and adapts the